-State Representative Jon Cross (R-Kenton) is serving his second term in the Ohio House of Representatives, representing northwest Ohio’s 83rd District, which includes Hancock and Hardin counties, and part of Logan County.
+State Representative Jon Cross (R-Kenton) is serving his third term in the Ohio House of Representatives, representing northwest Ohio’s 83rd District, which includes Hancock, Hardin and portions of Logan counties.

-Prior to being elected, Cross served as the chief executive officer and economic development director for the Hardin County Chamber & Business Alliance.
-His career pathway has allowed him to obtain a vast amount of public and private sector work experiences throughout the United States in business, government, non-profit, real estate development and economic and workforce development.
+Prior to becoming a member of the Ohio House of Representatives, Rep. Cross served as the chief executive officer and economic development director for the Hardin County Chamber & Business Alliance.
+His career pathway has allowed him to obtain a vast amount of public and private sector work experiences and professional relationships throughout the United States in business, government, non-profit, real estate development and economic and workforce development.

 Cross graduated from Kenton High School and earned his bachelor’s degree from The Ohio State University.
-He and his wife Christina Cross, a practicing business attorney and educator, are loving parents of their two young boys Carson and Connor.
-They reside in Kenton and are members of St. Michael the Archangel Parish of Findlay.
+He and his wife Christina Cross, a practicing business attorney are loving parents of their two young boys Carson and Connor.